Please choose a different web browser.

 Mac models without a built-in Apple IR Receiver require an external receiver that connects to an available USB port.

-You can buy the Twisted Melon Manta TR1 receiver from our web site.
+You can buy the Twisted Melon Manta Mini receiver from our web site.

 Which IR receivers work with Mira?